jospablo777/fraud_prevention_mage/README.md

 # A real-time fraud prevention system (end-to-end)

-Here we build an end-to-end solution with a microservice architecture to help detect and manage fraud.
-This project is composed of 4 microservices:
+Here, we build an end-to-end solution with a microservice architecture to help detect and manage fraud with the aid of machine learning (ML).
+This project is composed of 5 microservices:

 - **A data generation process (FastAPI):** produces realistic transaction events, and simulates a transactional environment that pushes new transactions every 20 seconds.
 - **Apache Kafka:** acts as the streaming backbone.
+- **Kafka UI:** to explore our Kafka stream in a graphical user interface.
 - **Streaming pipeline (Mage):** consumes from Kafka, cleans data, runs an ML model, and writes results to Parquet.
 - **Risk viewer (Streamlit):** a lightweight dashboard that reads the Parquet exports and surfaces high-risk transactions.